benhoyt/benhoyt.github.com/writings-scandir-saga.md

 A mentioned above, I started with a proof-of-concept implementation called [betterwalk](https://github.com/benhoyt/betterwalk) that used ctypes to call the operating system functions.

-After the scandir name and API were more or less settled, I moved things to the [scandir](https://github.com/benhoyt/scandir) repo and implemented the updated API, still in ctypes. ctypes is great to get a proof of concept working without breaking out C compilers and all of that (even less fun on Windows), but it's pretty slow -- os.walk() via scandir using ctypes was already a lot faster than regular os.walk(), especially on Windows, but writing it in C gave a much better improvement.
+After the scandir name and API were more or less settled, I moved things to the [scandir](https://github.com/benhoyt/scandir) repo and implemented the updated API, still using ctypes.
+This was a great way to get a proof of concept working without breaking out the C compiler (even less fun on Windows).
+But it's pretty slow: os.walk() via scandir using ctypes was already a lot faster than regular os.walk(), especially on Windows, but writing it in C gave a much bigger increase.

 I'd only ever written trivial C extension code for Python before, so writing a non-trivial function required a bit of learning.
-Getting ***DecREF and ***IncRef reference counting right takes a bit of getting used to, for a start.
+For example, getting ***DecREF and ***IncRef reference counting right takes a bit of getting used to.

 I began by implementing just the OS calls in C, and the DirEntry object creation in Python, but even that was slower than I wanted, so ended up writing the whole thing in C before too long.
-Speed is good!
+Fast is good!

 After I'd finished writing and testing the code for CPython 3.5 (October 2014 to March 2015), I went back and updated my standalone scandir project to use the same code.
-I extracted the relevant portions out of the too-large Modules/posixmodule.c, moved it to _scandir.c, and made a few tweaks so it could compile against Python 2.x.
+I extracted the relevant portions out of the too-large [Modules/posixmodule.c](***), moved it to [_scandir.c](***), and made a few tweaks so it could compile against Python 2.x.

-From pretty early on (right from "betterwalk" days) I had a simple [benchmark script](***) that me and other folks could use to test the performance of os.walk() with and without scandir on various systems.
-This was invaluable stress test the code and ensure we didn't introduce major performance regressions.
+From pretty early on (right from "betterwalk" days) I had a simple [benchmark script](***) that I and others could use to test the performance of os.walk() with and without scandir on various systems.
+This was invaluable to stress test the code and ensure I didn't introduce major performance regressions.

-There was a little frustrating moment late in the implementation where Victor Stinner (and I'm sure he wouldn't mind me relating this, as it's all [on the bug tracker](http://bugs.python.org/issue22524#msg235873)) reimplemented much of scandir using a different approach (as little C code as possible), without prior discussion.
+There was a little frustrating moment late in the implementation when Victor Stinner reimplemented much of scandir using a different approach (as little C code as possible), without prior discussion.
+And I'm sure he wouldn't mind me relating this, as it's all [on the bug tracker](http://bugs.python.org/issue22524#msg235873) and was resolved well.
 Victor had been helpful and involved throughout, but I was a bit frustrated at this (and said as much), and he admitted being a bit overzealous and could see how much faster the pure C implementation was.

 From there it was just a matter of updating os.walk() to use scandir() instead of listdir(), and I was done.

 Well, not quite.
-At the last minute, *** [pointed out](***) that the os.walk() API allows the caller to modify "dirnames" in place, to prune or add to the tree it's walking.
+At the last minute, *** [pointed out](***) that the os.walk() API allows the caller to modify the yielded "dirnames" lists in place, to prune or add to the tree it's walking.
 My scandir-based version of os.walk() had a couple of bugs when used in this way, and *** wrote a test case to reproduce it.
-The problem was, to fix it this fairly fringe scenario reintroduced os.stat() calls into the code, which defeated the purpose of using scandir() in the first place.
+The problem was, fixing this fairly fringe scenario reintroduced os.stat() calls into the code, which defeated the purpose of using scandir() in the first place.

-Thankfully, *** and Victor Stinner came up with a fix that, although it was slower than the buggy version, was still a lot faster than os.walk() without scandir.
+Thankfully, *** and Victor Stinner came up with a fix that, although it was slower than the incorrect version, was still a lot faster than os.walk() without scandir.
 Phew ... for a bit I was thinking scandir wouldn't speed up os.walk() at all.

-The other piece of course was documentation and tests.
+The other piece was documentation and testing.
 Writing good documentation is hard: you want it to be concise but thorough, and ideally provide an example or two.
 I think we (Victor Stinner and I) got to a reasonably good place with the documentation for [os.scandir() and DirEntry](https://docs.python.org/3/library/os.html#os.scandir) after a couple of iterations.
-The slight verbosity of the DirEntry docs shows how the follow_symlinks parameter adds complexity, but I'm pretty happy with how the docs turned out.
+The slight verbosity of the DirEntry docs shows how the follow_symlinks parameter adds complexity, but I'm reasonably happy with how the docs turned out.
 Have a read and let me know if you have any feedback.

 I had some unit tests in place for scandir already, but Victor Stinner and I moved them into the CPython source tree and added a few more.
-Apart from testing all the obvious things, there's the unicode vs bytes issue, and a regression test for the os.walk() issue that had found earlier.
+Apart from testing all the obvious things, there's the unicode vs bytes issue, and a regression test for the os.walk() issue that we'd found earlier.

 In summary